Shingles Vaccination

 Appointments

-Urgent appointmentUrgent on the day appointment with a GP
+Offer you an urgent appointmentUrgent on the day appointment with a GP

-Booking appointment in advanceRoutine Face to Face appointments
+Book you an appointment in advanceRoutine Face to Face appointments

-Booking a telephone appointmentRoutine telephone appointments
+Offer you a telephone appointmentRoutine telephone appointments

-Appointments at the Extended Access HubEvening and Saturday appointments
+Offer you can appointments at the Extended Access HubEvening and Saturday appointments

-Advise you attend an Urgent Treatment Centre
+Advise you to attend an Urgent Treatment Centre

 Offer you an appointment with an alternative clinician

-Self Referral or Support services
+Guide you to one of the Self Referral or Support services

 Waiting for your hospital appointment